soulsource/higher-free-macro/README.md

     println!("{:?}", beers_per_bar);
 }
 ```

+## An even more involved example
+The "examples/text-adventure" folder in the source repo contains a (very) short text-adventure to illustrate the usage of a Free Monads as an embedded Domain Specific Language.
+It also shows some potential show-stoppers one should be aware of when creating a Free Monad based eDSL.

 # A note about the origin of this code
 The work on this project started at stillalive studios.
 The original goal was to learn about potential applications of Free Monads in game development, but this project has meanwhile outgrown that original plan, and has become a full proof-of-concept implementation for Free Monads in Rust.